SMBEspeciationgenomics/SMBEspeciationgenomics.github.io/_pages/about.md

 To attend the meeting, you will need to bring your own laptop and have a basic level of experience in unix and python.
 We recommend a [software carpentry course](https://software-carpentry.org/) and online resources such as [Codeacademy](https://www.codecademy.com/).

+## Presentation and participation

+All participants will have an opportunity to give a 2 minute, 2 slide flash presentation.
+We will be spacing these at regular intervals throughout the meeting.
+The idea is to foster discussion about different aspects of speciation research and to ensure all participants are familiar with one another.
+Presenting is not mandatory, but we strongly encourage all participants to take part.

 ## Costs and registration

 There is space for approximately 40-50 participants.
 To apply, please register [here](/register/).
 The deadline for applications is **25th February**.
 It is free to register but attendance will cost $300 (US) to cover accommodation and food for the three days.
 Travel bursaries are available for MSc and PhD students wishing to attend.